-I have always loved turkey burgers, however for me they always came in second place compared to a good beef burger!
+I have always been a big fan of turkey burgers, my dad use to always makes these with just a few seasonings and one of my favorite ingredients, Worcestershire sauce!
+While I always enjoy this version of the burger, for me they always came in second place compared to a good beef burger!

 Recently I came across a few brands of rice cheese however they contain pea protein which is another allergen on my nephews list.